End of life care

 It's completely normal to feel any of these things in the first stages of grief.

-We have a directory of bereavement services that can support you and your family.
+We have a Community Directory with Bereavement Services that can support you and your family.

 The most important thing to help you heal is having support from other people.
 This can be family, friends, colleagues, support groups or counsellors.
 We have information on organisations who can help in our service provider directory.